A Workforce in Transition Prepares to Meet a Host of Challenges

 Outlook on Healthcare Affordability

-Costs are consuming an increasing share of total rewards spend, and real costs are continuing to rise for both employers and employees.
-Our recent survey of U.S. health plan sponsors found that costs increased 6.5 percent in 2024, even after plan changes were made to help improve affordability.
-And this doesn’t include the 5 percent increase in employee contribution that employers passed along to their workers.
+Healthcare costs are consuming an increasing share of total rewards spend, and real costs are continuing to rise for both employers and employees.
+Our recent survey of U.S. health plan sponsors found that costs increased 9.2 percent in 2025, up from 8 percent in 2024.
+Even after plan changes were made to help affordability, costs were still up 7.3 percent for 2025, an increase from 6.5 percent in 2024.
+And this doesn’t include the nearly 6 percent increase in employee contribution that employers passed along to their workers.
 A similar story applies outside the U.S. as well.
-The global trend rate is the highest in a decade, at 10.1 percent.2
+The global trend rate is in double digits for the second consecutive year at 10 percent.2

 Total rewards are about tradeoffs.
 A dollar spent on healthcare is a dollar that isn’t spent on retirement or wages.
 Aon is projecting total rewards spend to increase 22 percent in the U.S. over the next four years.
-More than one-third of that overall increase is expected to come from healthcare costs alone.
+Nearly half of that overall increase is expected to come from healthcare costs alone.

-The global medical trend rate is the highest in a decade, at 10.1 percent.
+The global medical trend rate is in double digits for a second consecutive year.

 Quote icon